List of Marvel Comics characters: M: Murmur

-Arlette Truffaut
+Mustafa

+Mustafa is a character appearing in American comic books published by Marvel Comics.

+Mustafa is a zebra who was freed by Deadpool from Greece's best zoo.

 Mutant Master

+Mutant Master is a character appearing in Marvel Comics.
+The Mutant Master was created by Roy Thomas and Ross Andru.
+The character was first mentioned in X-Men #26 (November 1966).

-Mutant Master was a member of the supervillain team, Factor Three.
+Mutant Master was a member of the supervillain Factor Three team.
 He was also a member of the Siris race and once on Earth he posed as mutant human.
 He secretly sought to trigger a war between the US and what was then known as the USSR to wipe out the human race.
 However, his followers turned against him when he was exposed as being an alien, and to avoid capture he committed suicide.

-The Mutant Master was created by Roy Thomas and Ross Andru.
-The character was first mentioned in X-Men #26 (November 1966).